Coding Standards for SQL and PL/SQL

 In this document you will notice there is often both a formal standard and an informal one.
-By formal, we mean following to the letter every single rule for qualifying object names and laying out code.
+By formal, I mean following to the letter every single rule for qualifying object names and laying out code.
 However in practice doing all of this in every case can be excessive, and actually a distraction from the program logic, not to mention a burden for the programmer.
 The informal version can therefore be regarded as the minimum standard.
 It is up to you to decide in each case which to choose.
 For example, the formal rule for calling procedures is that each argument should appear on its own line below the procedure name: but if there are only one or two short arguments it is simpler to put them all on one line.
 It's a tradeoff between clarity and conciseness.
 However what you don't do is put them all over the place without bothering to think about it.

 Maintain your code in text files, rather than editing directly on the database using TOAD™ etc. This gives you version control, as well as protecting you in the event of your stored module being modified or dropped by another user in a shared development environment.

 Define package specification and bodies in separate files, with the filename consisting of the name of the package followed by the standard file extension.
 This gives them independent version control, and also makes it easier to install a new version of a package body with minimal impact on other schema objects.
 (The same applies to types.)